Sensoz/Thesis/README.md

+Design, reliability evaluation and hardening of vision-oriented hardware accelerators

 The thesis summary:

 An increase in complexity of electronic systems leads to less tolerance such systems for performance degradation and safety hazards.
 Therefore, guaranteeing relaibility of electronic systems is crutial for safety-critical applications.
 It is needed to identify any kinds of errors and possible origin of the error as early as possible and find out solutions not to sacrifice for performance.